lhz516/react-h5-audio-player/README.md

 ```
 You can find more class names by inspecting element on you browser.

-To be compatible with some old browsers, you can add some prefixer to flex container
+To be compatible with some **old browsers**, you can add prefixers to flex container

 ```sass
 .react-h5-audio-player {